briteming/gc/README.md

 # GitHub CMS

-Use GitHub issues as a CMS + @Cecilapp.
+Use GitHub issues as a CMS for a @Cecilapp blog.